chris1610/sidetable/README.md

 |  4 | female | First   |      94 | 0.105499  |                815 |             0.914703 |
 |  5 | female | Second  |      76 | 0.0852974 |                891 |             1        |

-You can use as many groupings as you would like and make sense for your data.
+You can use as many groupings as you would like.

 By default, sidetable counts the data.
 However, you can specify a `value` argument to indicate that the data should be summed based on the data in another column.